bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-register.md

 {% note info "Note" %}

-If you want the connector to appear in the general list of connectors in the widget on the website, you need to use the method `imconnector.connector.data.set`.
+If you want the connector to appear in the general list of connectors in the widget on the website, you need to use the method [imconnector.connector.data.set](.).
+[Example of usage](.).

 {% endnote %}